Monochromatization of $e^+e^-$ colliders with a large crossing angle: Introduction, necessity of monochromatization, existing method

 One of the promising directions for particle physics is the study of rare and forbidden processes sensitive to new physics.
 Therefore, \jpsi and $\Upsilon$ factories with a narrow invariant-mass spread would be good candidates for future experimental facilities.
-In the case of a large continuum background, the signal-to-noise ratio $S/\sqrt{B} \propto (\intlum/\sigma_W)/\sqrt{\intlum}=\sqrt{\intlum}/\sigma_W)$; therefore, the integrated luminosity required to observe a rare decay of a known resonance (or to observe a narrow resonance with a very small $\Gamma_{\epem}$) $\intlum \propto (1/\sigma_W)^2$.
+In the case of a large continuum background, the signal-to-noise ratio $S/\sqrt{B} \propto (\intlum/\sigma_W)/\sqrt{\intlum}=\sqrt{\intlum}/\sigma_W)$; therefore, the integrated luminosity \intlum required to observe a rare decay of a known resonance (or to observe a narrow resonance with a very small $\Gamma_{\epem}$) $\intlum \propto (1/\sigma_W)^2$.
 A 100-fold improvement in monochromaticity for $\Upsilon$-mesons would be equivalent to a luminosity increase by a factor of $100^2$ = $10000$!
-In the absence of a background, monochromatization lowers the observable branching limit proportionally to $\sigma_W$.
+In the absence of a background, monochromatization lowers the branching limit proportionally to $\sigma_W/\intlum$.

 The first consideration of energy monochromatization in \epem collisions dates back to mid-1970s~\cite{renieri}.
-In the proposed scheme (Fig.~\ref{col2}), beams collide head-on and have a horizontal or vertical energy dispersion at the interaction point (IP), opposite in sign for the $e^+$ and $e^-$ beams.
+In the proposed scheme, beams collide head-on and have a horizontal or vertical energy dispersion at the interaction point (IP), opposite in sign for the $e^+$ and $e^-$ beams.
 As a result, the particles collide with opposite energy deviations, $E_0+\Delta E$ and $E_0 -\Delta E$, and their invariant mass $W \approx 2\sqrt{E_1E_2} \approx 2E_0-(\Delta E)^2/E_0$ is very close to $2E_0$.

-This monochromatization scheme was considered by many authors in 1980s--1990s~\cite{protopopov, avdienko, Wille, Jowett, alexahin, zholents, faus} for use in $c$-$\tau$ and $B$-factory projects (i.e., in the energy range of the $\psi$ and $\Upsilon$ resonances); however, none of the proposals were implemented as they all resulted in an unacceptable loss of luminosity.
-A new wave of interest in this topic is connected with the FCC-ee and CEPC projects, where one of the processes of great interest is $\epem \to H$, which has a tiny cross section and is observable only if $\sigma_W \lesssim \Gamma_H$\cite{enterria,Valdivia}.
+This monochromatization scheme was considered by many authors in 1980s--1990s~\cite{protopopov, avdienko, Wille, Jowett, alexahin, zholents, faus} for use in $c$-$\tau$ and $B$-factory projects (i.e., in the energy range of the $\psi$ and $\Upsilon$ resonances); however, none of the proposals were implemented.
+The KEKB and PEP-II B-factories operated at a wide \Y4S resonance where monochromatization was not required, high luminosity was more important.
+Note, this method of monochromatization is associated with an increase of the transverse bunch size ($\sigma_y$ in the case of vertical dispersion), which leads to unacceptable decrease of the luminosity as $\lum \propto \sigma_W$.
+This loss of luminosity can only be partially compensated for by a decrease of the horizontal beam size.